MoiCoquille/AWS_Cheat-Sheets/AWS EC2/AWS EC2 Cheat Sheet.md

    || Can change instance family.
    || Can only be exchanged to same or higher payment option.
    || Can exchange for 1 or many instances as long as the price is equal or higher.
-SPOT | Use spare capacity at Market Price.
+SPOT | Bid on spare capacity at Market Price.
 Dedicated Instance | Hourly usage fee + per region fee
    || Dedicated physical server/host
    || Per instance billing